-I answered a question on abuse of animals on 28 November 2010.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on abuse of animals on Philosophy in Action Radio on 28 November 2010.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Are people who abuse their pets immoral?
 Or: Should we think ill of someone for neglecting or abusing their pets?
 If so, why?

 My Answer, In Brief: A person's treatment of his pets reveals his character, for better or worse.